-- •ANTI-PLUG SWITCH Use the ANTI-PLUG switch to open the restriction rail. - •CONTROL CIRCUIT SWITCH Use the CONTROL CIRCUIT switch and the plunger direction control valve to cycle the plunger. - •MANUAL REMOVAL Lock out the power and manually remove the material from the chamber. - 1.
-ANTI-PLUG ON Move the CONTROL CIRCUIT and ANTI-PLUG switch to ON (fig. 33).
+- ANTI-PLUG SWITCH Use the ANTI-PLUG switch to open the restriction rail. - CONTROL CIRCUIT SWITCH Use the CONTROL CIRCUIT switch and the plunger directional control valve to cycle the plunger. - MANUAL REMOVAL Lock out the power and manually remove the material from the chamber. - 1.
+Turn the CONTROL CIRCUIT switch to ON and ANTI-PLUG switch to MANUAL (fig.33).
 Allow the plunger to attempt to complete its stroke.